 If you really want to get fancy with your homebrew, you can even add fresh garden herbs, fruits, and other edibles to create delicious flavor infusions.
 Barley beers are pretty versatile in their flavor profiles and often have subtle caramelly notes, but wheat beers tend to taste particularly good with tart fruit infusions like raspberry or citrus juices.

-You can buy a beer growing kit that comes with the basic tools and instructions for growing beer ingredients, brewing, and bottling, but we’ll give you the basic rundown of how beer brewing works.
-It’s really not as complicated as you might think!
+There are definitely different ways to grow beer ingredients—you can buy a beer growing kit that comes with the basic tools and instructions for ingredients, brewing, and bottling.
+But we’ll give you the basic rundown of how beer brewing works, it’s really not as complicated as you might think!

 First, you heat up the grains, so they dry out and crack.
 Next, you make your mash, which requires you to steep the cracked grains in hot (not boiling) water for an hour to create a beer tea.
 This causes the grains to release sugars into the water.
 Strain it, and now you’ve got your wort!

 Next, you boil the wort for around an hour, adding in all the hops and other spices or flavors you’d like to include.
 After boiling, you cool it down, strain and filter it, then pour it into a fermenting container and add yeast.
 All that sugar that was released in the mash will act as food for the yeast, who will pretty much just eat it up and then burp out CO2 and alcohol over the course of the next few weeks.
 After fermentation, you can bottle it up and let it sit for longer to develop natural carbonation, or you can artificially carbonate it to enjoy it sooner.